stashapp/Stash-Docs/docs/installation/docker.md

     Alternatively you can edit the `docker-compose.yml` to manually include new volume: `- ./blobs:/blobs`.

 1. Go to the directory where `docker-compose.yml` is saved.
-2. Run `docker-compose pull`.
+2. Run `docker compose pull`.
 Pulls the new image.
-3. Run `docker-compose down`.
+3. Run `docker compose down`.
 Removes old container.
 4. Run `docker compose up -d`.
 Creates and starts the new container.
   - Make sure the mount points and settings are the same as in previous `docker-compose.yml` file.